Knock-Out Card Counting Strategy

 Summary

-The Knock-Out Count system offers blackjack players a simpler approach to card counting.
-By classifying cards into three categories and assigning values, players can keep track of the game's flow and adjust their bets accordingly.
-The system's ease of use makes it a popular choice among both new and seasoned blackjack enthusiasts.
+The Knock-Out Count system offers blackjack players a refreshingly simpler yet effective approach to card counting.
+By categorising cards into three distinct value groups (+1, -1, 0) and leveraging its unbalanced nature with a starting count of +4, players can efficiently track the flow of the game and adjust their betting strategy accordingly.
+Its ease of use makes it a popular choice for both new and experienced blackjack enthusiasts looking to gain an advantage at the tables, whether at a land-based casino or an online casino offering blackjack.

-- Your bet increase should be based on twice the number of decks in play.
-For instance, in a 4 deck game, start increasing bets when the count goes beyond +8.
+A common guideline for the KO system is to increase your bets when your running count exceeds twice the number of decks in play.
+For example, in a 4-deck game, you would start increasing your bets when the count goes beyond +8 (4 decks x 2).

 the author